ditojs/dito/packages/utils/README.md

 # Dito.js Utility Functions

-Dito.hs is a minimal and modern object oriented REST API server framework, based on Koa2 and Objection.js
+Dito.js is a minimal and modern object oriented REST API server framework, based on Koa2 and Objection.js

 More documentation to come soon.